-Independent peer assessment provides an expert, open and accountable approach to determining the merit of applications for funding.
-This is known as an 'arm's length' approach, where independent Peer Assessors make funding recommendations to the Director-General or delegate.
+Independent peer assessment allows for arts sector representatives to support the achievement of the Creative Together objectives by providing an expert, open and accountable approach in recommending applications of merit for funding, to the Delegate.
+This is known as an 'arm's length' approach.